-How Vulnerability Can Help Make Your Art Writing Shine,
+How to Include Vulnerability in Your Art Writing

 Post 3 in our Writing For Artists Series.

 Have you ever noticed when you show vulnerability in your art something strange happens?

 On the right day, instead of throwing tomatoes at you, people begin to smile.

 They come closer and even climb up on your strange, sparkly bandwagon to see what magical thing is going on up there.

 The same holds true when you allow vulnerability into your art writing.

 If you want to have readers be intrigued by your art writing, let some vulnerability into your web copy.